Adarsh-Bhayani/mcp-sqlserver-pro/README.md

 - **Network**: Ensure your database server is properly secured
 - **Permissions**: Grant only necessary database permissions to the user account
 - **SSL/TLS**: Use encrypted connections when possible
-- **Query Validation**: The server validates query types to prevent unauthorized operations
+- **Query Validation**: The server validates query types and prevents unauthorized operations
+- **DDL Operations**: Create/modify/delete operations for database objects are properly validated
+- **Stored Procedure Execution**: Parameters are safely handled to prevent injection attacks
+- **Read-First Approach**: Exploration tools are read-only by default for production safety

 ## Troubleshooting